 Politics 410.
 The Politics of Poverty — An introduction to the study of a significant social problem: poverty.
 Course topics include the development of an economic underclass in the United States and the programmatic response of government, the feminization of poverty, the causes of persistent rural and urban poverty, race and poverty in the South, and the connections between poverty in the U.S. and the international trade regime.

 Psychology 218.
 Psychology of Violence — Explores the application of psychological theories and research to the major forms of violence.
 Such forms include youth violence, family violence, bullying, suicide, homicide, workplace violence, war, and ethnic conflict.
 The course reviews and critiques major etiological models including social cognitive, behavioral, and physiological.
 It also presents current major models of prevention and treatment, including psycho-educational, cognitive-behavioral, and family systems.
 Specific prevention and intervention topics such as conflict resolution are addressed.
 Readings emphasize the scientific study of violence through empirical research, including randomized controlled trials to evaluate programs.
-Prerequisite: Psyc 100 or 101.

 Psychology 412.
 Psychology of Gender — A comparison of different theoretical perspectives on sex and gender and a critical examination of research on gender differences and similarities in human behavior.
 Patterns of public attitudes regarding gender are also discussed.
-Prerequisite: four courses in psychology and/or women's studies, or permission of instructor.

 Religion 143.
 Introduction to the Bible I: Old Testament — An examination of the origins, nature, and content of representative literature from the Hebrew Bible, the Christian Old Testament, and cognate literature.
 Attention is paid to issues of critical reading and theological interpretation of Jewish scripture.